2024 ICC Men’s T20 World Cup Super Eight stage: How to watch cricket in the US

 When is the T20 World Cup 2024?

 The cricket world cup began on Saturday, June 1, 2024.
-The tournament continues today, June 20, with the India vs. Afghanistan match at 10:30 a.m., followed by Australia vs. Bangladesh at 8:30 p.m.
+The tournament continues today, June 24, with the Australia vs. India match at 10:30 a.m.
+ET, followed by the Afghanistan vs. Bangladesh match tonight at 8:30 p.m.
+ET.

 Where is the T20 World Cup 2024?